We had to cancel our November 2020 business summit because of the COVID-19 pandemic.

-The government has introduced a Kickstart Scheme in Great Britain, a £2 billion fund to create hundreds of thousands of high-quality 6-month work placements aimed young people aged 16 to 24 who are on Universal Credit and may be at risk of long term unemployment.
+The Kickstart Scheme is a £2 billion fund to create hundreds of thousands of high-quality 6-month work placements aimed young people who:

-The funding available for each job will cover 100% of the relevant National Minimum Wage for 25 hours a week, plus the associated employer National Insurance contributions and employer minimum automatic enrolment contributions.
+The funding available for each job will cover 100% of the National Minimum Wage for 25 hours a week, the employer National Insurance contributions and employer minimum automatic enrolment contributions.

 The bonus will provide additional support to employers who keep any furloughed employees on in meaningful employment after the Job Retention Scheme ends on 31 October 2020.